-The overall impact to deer population under Alternatives A and B would be long-term, moderate, and adverse.
+The overall impact on the white-tailed deer population under Alternatives A and B would be long-term, moderate, and adverse.
 For both alternatives, the overall cumulative impact would be long-term, moderate, and adverse.
 Alternatives A and B would contribute appreciable adverse increments to the cumulative impact on deer population.
 Although there would be a major adverse impact to a resource or value whose conservation is (1) necessary to fulfill specific purposes identified in the park's establishing legislation, (2) key to the natural or cultural integrity of the park or to opportunities for enjoyment of the park, and (3) identified in relevant NPS planning documents as being of significance, there would be no impairment of park resources or values related to the white-tailed deer population.

-The overall impact to deer population under Alternatives C and D would be long-term and beneficial.
-For both alternatives, the overall cumulative impact would be beneficial.
+The overall impact on the white-tailed deer population under Alternatives C and D would be long-term and beneficial.
+For both alternatives, the overall cumulative impact also would be long-term and beneficial.
 Alternatives C and D would contribute beneficial increments to the cumulative impact on the deer population.
 Because there would be no major adverse impacts to a resource or value whose conservation is (1) necessary to fulfill specific purposes identified in the park's establishing legislation, (2) key to the natural or cultural integrity of the park or to opportunities for enjoyment of the park, and (3) identified in relevant NPS planning documents as being of significance, there would be no impairment of park resources or values related to the white-tailed deer population under Alternatives C or D.